Martinquetz/Python_Projects/README.md

   plt.show
 ```

-**  - Pair plot of all numerical variables: shows a quick view of correlation among the numerical variables**
+ - Pair plot of all numerical variables: shows a quick view of correlation among the numerical variables
 ```py
   # Create a chart to show relationships between the various numerical columns
   plt.figure(figsize=(12,10))
   sns.pairplot(df)
 ```

-**  - Display the correlation of the numerical variables by numbers**
+ - Display the correlation of the numerical variables by numbers
 ```py
   # check the correlation of the numerical columns
   df.corr()
 ```

-**  - Create a heat map of all numerical variables**
+ - Create a heat map of all numerical variables
 ```py
   # create a heatmap of the numerical columns
   plt.figure(figsize=(8,6))